IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 The scripts required can be hosted locally or retrieved dynamically from https://gdcc.github.io/ (similar to how dataverse-previewers work).

-Since external vocabulary scripts can change how fields are indexed (storing an identifier and name and/or values in different languages), updating the solr schema as described in :ref:`update-solr-schema` should be done after adding new scripts to your configuration.
+Since external vocabulary scripts can change how fields are indexed (storing an identifier and name and/or values in different languages), updating the Solr schema as described in :ref:`update-solr-schema` should be done after adding new scripts to your configuration.

 Please note that in addition to the :ref:`:CVocConf` described above, an alternative is the :ref:`:ControlledVocabularyCustomJavaScript` setting.